ckeditor/ckeditor5-package-generator/README.md

 When creating a new package with the `--dev` option, the local version of the `@ckeditor/ckeditor5-package-tools` will be installed instead of its npm version.

-However, applying changes in the repository does not impact the created package.
-Hence, you need to create a [link](https://docs.npmjs.com/cli/link/) between the repository and the new package.
+However, applying changes in the local repository does not impact an already created package.
+Hence, you need to create a [link](https://docs.npmjs.com/cli/link/) between the local repository and the new package.

 ```bash
 # The assumption here is your current working directory points to the root directory in the repository.